Magayaga/Magayaga/README.md

 🧑🏽‍💻💻 I'm Filipino Developer, Graphic Designer, and Writer.

-🛠️⚙️ Web browser, Websites, Family of the text editors, Programming languages, Frameworks, and more.
+🛠️⚙️ Build and run the web browsers, text editors, websites, word processors, icon toolkits, and many more.

 ----